The nature of an Internship

 Interns (associate teachers)

-Within primary and secondary programs in particular, the interns are associate teachers who have satisfied all requirements of the NSW Institute of Teachers Professional Standards: Graduate Teacher and are thus deemed conditionally certified to teach.
+Within primary and secondary programs in particular, the interns are associate teachers who have satisfied all requirements of the Board of Studies, Teaching & Educational Standards(BOSTES) Professional Standards: Graduate Teacher and are thus deemed conditionally certified to teach.
 The internship is part of the final phase of the course providing interns with the opportunity to consolidate their Graduate Teacher capacity and to graduate with a masters-level qualification (MTeach).

 For primary and secondary preservice programs, through the Internship agreement with the NSW Department of Education and Communities and the NSW Teachers Federation (and as originally approved also by the ASIS, the CEC and the Independent Education Union) , interns are 'conditionally certified to teach' and are able to be left on their own to take responsibility for groups of students.
 An intern therefore, is like a new teacher who is being mentored by an experienced teacher in their first term of teaching after graduation.
 While still a student of the University, an intern is able to assume greater independent responsibility than a preservice teacher undertaking supervised professional experience.